xiyu1984/NFT-Borrow/README.md

-# Rust Smart Contract Template
+# Rust Smart Contract For NFT666

 ## Description
 Something interesting will be happened in metaverse, but the current standard for non-fungible tokens may not be able to adapt to some interesting situations.
 For example, if someone wants to lend an exceptionally valuable digital asset in the virtual world, to a friend, the existing standards do not guarantee that his friend will return it.